Suicide blast targeting police truck kills 3, injures over 20 in Pakistan | Law-Order

 - Pakistan

-At least three people were killed and 23, including 20 security personnel, injured in a suicide blast targeting a truck carrying police officers to protect polio workers in Pakistan's restive Balochistan province on Wednesday, police said.
+A suicide bomber from the banned Pakistani Taliban blew himself up near a patrolling police truck carrying security personnel to protect polio workers in the country's restive Balochistan province on Wednesday, killing at least three people and injuring 23 others, including 20 security personnel, police said.

-The attack took place in Quetta's Baleli area as the police truck was moving the security personnel deployed for the security of polio workers for the ongoing drive.
+The attacker targeted the paramilitary Constabulary truck in Quetta's Baleli area, which was going to provide security to polio workers at the ongoing drive.

-"The explosion took place near the police truck […] due to the impact [of the blast], the vehicle — which was on its way to provide security to police workers — toppled and fell into a ditch," Quetta Deputy Inspector General of Police (DIGP) Ghulam Azfar Mahesar was quoted as saying by the Dawn newspaper.
+Quetta Deputy Inspector General of Police (DIGP) Ghulam Azfar Mahesar confirmed the attack and said that 20 policemen were among the injured.

+At least 23 other people sustained injuries in the attack, including 20 policemen and three civilians, he said.

-"Looking at the crime scene and given that the truck toppled, it is estimated that 25 kilograms of explosives were used [in the blast]," he said while speaking to media at the blast site.
+"Looking at the crime scene and given that the truck toppled, it is estimated that 25 kilograms of explosives were used," he said, adding that a total of three vehicles were hit in the blast.

-He said that around 20 policemen and four civilians were injured.
-The condition of two of the cops is serious.
+The banned Tehreek-e-Taliban Pakistan (TTP) group claimed responsibility for the attack which came just two days after the group announced to call off its ceasefire.

+It said the attack was in retaliation for the killing of Abdul Wali also known as Omar Khalid Khurrassni killed in Afghanistan in August.

+Preliminary police investigations showed that a rickshaw hit the police truck.
+Authorities have declared an emergency in the hospitals of Quetta to treat the victims.

-Prime Minister Shehbaz Sharif condemned the targetted attack and ordered immediate probe into the matter, Geo News reported.
+Prime Minister Shehbaz Sharif condemned the incident and directed the authorities to initiate an investigation into the attack.

+According to the state-run Radio Pakistan, the premier expressed grief and sorrow over the loss of life.

+He also said that polio workers across the country were fulfilling their responsibilities without caring for their lives.

 Attacks on workers of the anti-polio vaccination drives in Pakistan have increased in recent times.